-The bear harvest-objective permit allows you to harvest one black bear on any harvestobjective hunting unit until the season ends or the unit's harvest objective has been met.
+The bear harvest-objective permit allows you to harvest one black bear on any harvest-objective hunting unit until the season ends or the unit's harvest objective has been met.

-You may not use bait if you obtain a harvest-objective permit, and you may not use dogs during the fall harvest-objective hunt.
+You may not use bait if you obtain a harvest-objective permit.
+For allowable hunting methods on each harvest-objective unit, see the hunt tables that begin on page 36.